chetan-code/ChessOnline/README.md

 - Calculates available moves in multiple directions.
 - Handles obstacles, enemy pieces, and board boundaries.
 - Enhances strategic depth and diversity of piece behaviors.

+# Networking
+## Client Class

+The `Client` class forms an essential part of the multiplayer infrastructure, facilitating communication between players and the game server.
+It employs Unity's Networking Transport package to establish and maintain connections.
+The class follows a singleton pattern, ensuring a single active client instance throughout the game.

+### Initialization and Connection

+The `Init` method initializes the client by creating a network driver and attempting a connection to the specified server endpoint (IP address and port).
+This process is crucial for enabling multiplayer interactions.

+### Update and Message Processing

+The `Update` method continuously updates the driver to manage connection state and events.
+It ensures that data is efficiently sent and received between the client and server.
+The method includes detailed event handling logic, such as identifying connection events, data reception, and disconnection from the server.

+### Health Monitoring

+The class monitors the health of the connection through the `CheckAlive` method.
+If the connection is lost unexpectedly, it triggers the `ConnectionDropped` event and shuts down the client.

+### Sending and Receiving Data

+The `SendToServer` method facilitates the sending of network messages to the server.
+It serializes the message and sends it using the network driver.

+### Event Handling

+The class also showcases robust event handling mechanisms.
+It registers for the `KEEP_ALIVE` event, a ping-pong mechanism between the client and server that ensures both sides remain connected and responsive.
+The event handling system enhances modularity and readability.

+### Singleton Structure

+The class implements a singleton pattern through the `Instance` property, ensuring only one instance of the client exists at any given time.